On the homotopy of Q(3) and Q(5) at the prime 2: The homotopy groups of

-Figure~\ref{fig:HFPSSE4} shows the resulting $E_4$-term in the homotopy fixed point spectral sequence for $\TMF_0(5)$.
+Figure~\ref{fig:HFPSSE4} shows the resulting $E_4$-term in the homotopy fixed point spectral sequence for $\TMF_0(5)_{(2)}$.
+The authors find this easier to visualize $(2)$-locally (i.e. ``Perspective 1'' of Section~\ref{sec:E2comp}).
 Terms involving $\delta^{-1}$ are excluded on the $0$, $1$ and $2$-lines, and in lines greater than $2$ are shown in gray.
+As in the other charts in this paper, solid dots denote $\ZZ/2$'s, and open circles denote $\ZZ/4$'s.
+If we localize at $(2)$, the other symbols in the figure denote the following:

 In the following sequence of propositions, we will establish the rest of the differentials in the homotopy fixed point spectral sequence.
 Figure~\ref{fig:HFPSSE8} displays these differentials.
 In this figure, the gray patterns represent the (infinite rank) $bo$-patterns.